ArtifexSoftware/mupdf.js/docs/how-to-guide/node/files/index.rst

 Local Files
 ----------------------------------

-An example of loading a local file using the `mupdf.Document.openDocument` method with a local string to reference the file path.
+An example of loading a local file using the :meth:`openDocument` method with a local string to reference the file path.

 |example_tag|

 .. code-block:: javascript

-    function loadLocalFile(url) {
-        let document = mupdf.Document.openDocument(fs.readFileSync(url), "application/pdf")
+    let document = mupdfjs.PDFDocument.openDocument(fs.readFileSync("test.pdf"),
-    }

-    loadLocalFile("test.pdf")
+                                                    "application/pdf")

 Remote Files
 ----------------------------------

-An example of loading a remote file which waits for the remote data and then uses the `mupdf.Document.openDocument` method with the resulting buffer data.
+An example of loading a remote file which waits for the remote data and then uses the :meth:`openDocument` method with the resulting buffer data.

 |example_tag|